William F. Roach: Texas City disaster

 In the months preceding the 1947 Texas City disaster, Fr.
 Bill Roach occasionally remarked on the hazards of the area's rapidly expanding petrochemical industry.
 One evening, while sitting on the steps of his parish church and looking out over the industrial skyline, he remarked to passing parishioners that he felt as though he were "sitting on a keg of dynamite," a comment later remembered as foreshadowing the disaster that followed.

-On April 16, 1947, Fr.
-Bill Roach was among the first responders to a fire aboard the S.S.
-Grandcamp, which was being loaded with ammonium nitrate at the Texas City docks.
-At 9:12 a.m., the ship's cargo detonated in what became one of the deadliest industrial accidents in U.S. history.
-The explosion devastated the port area, destroyed hundreds of buildings, and was felt across a wide region of southeast Texas.
-Roach, who had driven to the waterfront upon noticing smoke, was critically injured in the blast and died shortly afterward at a local hospital.
+On 16 April 1947, the French-registered vessel SS Grandcamp, then loading ammonium nitrate at the docks of Texas City, Texas, caught fire.
+At 09:12 a.m. the cargo detonated, triggering what became the worst industrial accident in U.S. history.
+Among those killed was Fr.
+Bill Roach, who had driven to the waterfront to help after noticing smoke.

 Fr.
 Bill Roach's church, St. Mary of the Miraculous Medal Parish, was also severely damaged in the explosion.